The Richmond casino vote for the proposed One Casino + Resort is now officially set for Election Day ballots.

 The Richmond Circuit Court recently approved the casino referendum for the November vote.

-If a simple majority votes in favor of the casino, Urban One and its partners, Peninsula Pacific Entertainment, will commence the construction of the $560 million project.
+If a simple majority votes in favor of the Virginia casino, Urban One and its partners, Peninsula Pacific Entertainment, will commence the construction of the $560 million project.

 Does the Richmond casino vote look promising?